Getting Started

 Chat Studio

-Describe what you want in natural language.
-Fascia's AI assistant translates your requirements into Entity and Tool specifications.
-The AI operates only during design -- it is never involved in runtime execution (see ADR-002).
+Describe what you want in plain language.
+Fascia's AI assistant helps you turn your ideas into structured specifications.
+The AI is only involved during design — it is never used when your backend processes real requests (see Execution Contract).

 Flow Studio